yoyomonem/Clippit/readme.md

 ### Step 1: Install Microsoft Office

 You need Microsoft Office to use Clippy, for example modern versions of Microsoft Office.
-That's 100% possible for Clippy to come..
+That's 100% possible for Clippy to come.